Copium-archive/boardcast/context.md

 [Task]
-- implement motion detection
+- Fix the coordinate mapping between the GUI and our motion detection script

 [Breakdown]

-- this might not be difficult, but it requires extensive testing

-basic configs :
+- InteractiveChessboard :
-- adjust sensitivity threshold
-- enable / disable autoskip
+0:
+"4,-7"
+1:
+"542,-9"
+2:
+"540,531"
+3:
+"5,533"

-To do :
+- InteractiveChessboardOld :
+0:
+"4,2"
+1:
+"538,4"
+2:
+"540,525"
+3:
+"5,526"

+- yeah, we can conclude that both components used the same coordinate system, the difference is marginal